Mostah/fastPL/README.md

 # fastPL
-Implementation in C++ of PYMCDA with parallelization set-up
+Implementation in C++ of PYMCDA with parallelization set-up.